Surface sums in two-dimensional large-$N$ lattice Yang--Mills: Cancellations and explicit computations for general loops: Contributions from plaquette assignments outiside the canonical collection are trivial

 \subsection{Loops of general size}

 In this section we prove \cref{thm: erasable loops have one plaquette assignment}.
 To do this, for all plaquette assignments $K$ that are not in the canonical collection (recall \cref{defn:collection-plaquette-ass}), we will write $\phi^K(\ell)$ as a sum of terms we know are zero.
 In particular, we will use \cref{prop: remove plaquette from loop} to ``remove'' a plaquette from $\ell$, obtaining certain new string plaquette assignments $(s,\multK)= \{(\ell_1, K_1), \dots, (\ell_m , K_m)\}$, and then show that at least one of the resulting loop plaquette assignments $(\ell_j, K_j)$ is such that $K_j$ is still not in the canonical collection of plaquette assignments for the ``smaller'' loop $\ell_j$.
-Iterating this idea, we will reduce the proof of~\cref{thm: erasable loops have one plaquette assignment} to understanding loops of small size, which were already addressed in \cref{sec: Loops supported on a plaquette}.
+Iterating this idea, we will reduce the proof of~\cref{thm: erasable loops have one plaquette assignment} to understanding loops of small size, which we already addressed in \cref{sec: Loops supported on a plaquette}.

-The main difficulty in carrying out the above strategy lies in ensuring that the loop is shrunk in a ``controlled manner'', so that the resulting loops are well-behaved and the changes to the plaquette assignments are clearly understood.
+As we briefly discussed when sketching the main proof techniques back in Section \ref{sec: proof tech}, the main difficulty in carrying out the above strategy lies in ensuring that the loop is shrunk in a ``controlled manner'', so that the resulting loops are well-behaved and the changes to the plaquette assignments are clearly understood.
 In \cref{sec: spanning pair}, we introduce a procedure for performing this shrinking and detail many of its properties.
 Then, in \cref{sec: proof of main}, we prove \cref{thm: erasable loops have one plaquette assignment}.